 Mukilteo is a waterfront community situated on Puget Sound in southern Snohomish County, about 25 miles north of Seattle.
 This scenic area has views of the Olympic Mountains to the west and the Northern Cascade Mountains to the north and east.
 Annual precipitation for the region is approximately 35 inches and visitors find moderate weather conditions from May through the end of October.

-The city provides police and fire services, street improvements and maintenance, community development services, general administrative services and parks and recreation management.
-The city also owns and operates a storm drainage utility.
+The City provides police and fire services, street improvements and maintenance, community development services, general administrative services and parks and recreation management.
+The City also owns and operates a storm water utility.

 Mukilteo, a Native American Name